paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### List Disposal

 Use linked lists as statics to keep reusable elements.
-Clear them when they have a limited life.
-There are two levels of cleanliness.
+Clear them when they have a limited life with two levels of cleanliness.
 1. `Discard()` disposes of any active elements, placing them in the recycle bin for later use.
 Use when you want to keep the linked list, but remove any outstanding elements.
 Called if it is an Item in a parent LinkedList.
 2. `Dispose()` removes items from the recycle bin as well so that the linked list can be safe for the garbage collector to pick up.